renatogalera/ai-commit/README.md

 *   `--manual-semver`: With `--semantic-release`, manually select version type in TUI.
 *   `--interactive-split`: Launches chunk-based commit splitting TUI.
 *   `--emoji`: Adds emojis to commit messages based on type.
+*    `--review-message`:  **NEW** - Enable AI-powered commit message style review.
+After generating a commit message, AI-Commit will also send it for style review and provide feedback in the terminal, helping ensure high-quality, informative commit messages.

 **Subcommand**: